-- IN THIS SECTION: - 2.1 Accident analysis
+2.1 Accident analysis

-Energy Safety has to be notified of certain accidents.
+Energy Safety must be notified of certain accidents.

 These are generally high consequence accidents.
 This obligation falls on participants in the energy industry in the first instance.
-Notifications of gas- and electricity-related accidents also come from consumers and other agencies, such as the Fire and Emergency New Zealand (FENZ) or through WorkSafe, or from a local body of Health and Safety Inspectors.
+Notifications of gas and electricity related accidents also come from consumers and other agencies, such as the Fire and Emergency New Zealand (FENZ) for example.